 So, you’ve closed the deal—game over, right!
 Not even close–this is where the real work begins.

-The sales-to-customer success handoff is more than just moving a client from one team to another.
-It’s a pivotal moment that can make or break the relationship you just worked so hard to establish.
-A smooth handoff is where trust is built–and a clunky one?
-Well, that’s where customers start looking for the exit door.
+The sales-to-customer success handoff is more than just moving a client from one team to another, it’s a pivotal moment that can make or break the relationship you just worked so hard to establish.
+And since selling to existing customers has a success rate of 60-70%, compared to just 5-20% for new customers, retaining your hard-earned clients is just as important as landing them in the first place.

 Let’s walk through a step-by-step breakdown of how to create a sales-to-customer success handoff using HubSpot (because yes, it’s the best CRM in the game), set up templates, and even automate some of the heavy lifting.
 If you’ve been looking for ways to bridge the gap between your sales and customer success teams, you’re in the right place.